Informed Random Partition Models with Temporal Dependence: Introduction

 The rest of this article is organized as follows.
-Section~\ref{sect:model} describes the general model for a single informed partition and its extension to a sequences of partitions that evolve in time.
-Some properties and special cases of interest are also stated and discussed.
+Section~\ref{sect:model} describes the general model for a single \fq partition and its extension to multiple partitions, particularly the case of a sequence of partitions that evolve over time. \qf Some properties and special cases of interest are also stated and discussed.
+Guidelines for prior elicitation are also presented for some of the particular cases we describe.
 Section~\ref{sect:simul} describes and summarizes the results of extensive simulation studies carried out to explore various model aspects including how the prior distribution is specified, the effect of prior information on the temporal progression, and a comparison with alternative approaches to reflect prior information on partitions.
-Section~\ref{sect:application} describes the results of applying the proposed approach to a sequence of particulate matter measurements over a number of time periods in Germany, where the relative strengths of various potential model specifications are assessed, especially, regarding the role of prior spatial information.
+Section~\ref{sect:application} describes the results of applying the proposed approach to a sequence of measures of particulate matter over a number of time periods in Germany, where the relative strengths of various potential model specifications are assessed, especially regarding the role of prior spatial information.
 Finally, Section~\ref{sect:disc} concludes with a summary and some additional considerations regarding model construction and performance.
+Additional simulations, data analysis results, and plots are presented in a Supplementary Materials file.